 Read on to figure out exactly how to choose your flower girl and ring bearer.

-According to etiquette expert Anna Post, flower girls and ring bearers are usually between the ages of 3 and 7.
+According to etiquette expert Anna Post, flower girls and ring bearers are usually between the ages of three and seven (older children may be considered for a "junior bridesmaid" or "junior groomsman" role).
 Younger children are more likely to become shy and nervous at the wedding, though, so keep that in mind as you’re making your decision.
 Parents of particularly young children should be seated near the front of the venue on the aisle, so that kids can see mom or dad while processing down the aisle.
 Kids can always sit with their parents after they’ve completed their duties, rather than standing with the rest of the wedding party where they might become restless.

 You might also want to consider whether or not there are kids in your life who have been included in weddings before.
-If you have a niece who’s been a flower girl three times, and a friend’s daughter who has never been in a wedding, consider asking the friend’s daughter if she’d like to take part.
+If you have a niece who’s been a flower girl three times, and a friend’s daughter who has never been in a wedding, consider asking the friend’s daughter if she’d like to take part to partake in this special experience.

-Absolutely!
 If there are kids in your life who are special to you but won’t be able to participate in the actual wedding ceremony, consider giving them each a flower crown, corsage, or boutonniere to wear throughout the day.
 That way they know they’re important and still get to show off to their friends.
-You can also assign slightly older children the roles of usher and junior attendant, and dress them slightly differently from the flower girl and ring bearer.
+If you're assigning slightly older children the roles of usher and junior attendant, you can dress them slightly differently from the flower girl and ring bearer.

 Some couples have even had “kid parades,” where all the child guests at the wedding get to process down the aisle with noisemakers.
 You’ll either think this is a fun and whimsical idea, or a total nightmare — but it’s always an option!